Fiona-J-W/cpp_tutorial/src/01_getting_started.md

 >> 64
 ```

+The line `auto a = 3;` creates a new variable named “a” that holds the value 3.
+Since “3” is an integer
+it has the type `int` in C++.
+The language infers the type of a variable from the value it is initialized
+with and checks that all uses of all variables are consistent after that.
+It is important to understand
+that the type of a variable will never change after it has been created; if you try to assign a value
+of a different type your code may sometimes compile, but this is because the compiler found a way to
+convert the argument to the type of your variable.

+In all places where you can use a literal number it is also possible to use a variable, for that reason
+you shouldn't be stingy with variables since they can vastly increase readability;

+Let's take a closer look at the type that we are using in this example: `int`.
+It is the languages default
-`int` is the default type for integers.
-On most modern systems it can hold numbers between -2147483648
+type for integers and can on most modern systems hold numbers between -2147483648
 and 2147483647, which should be enough for most applications.
-The statement `int a = 3;` now creates
-a new integer with the name `a` and the value 3. `a` is called a variable since it holds a value
-that can be changed.
-Almost everything that can be done with literal numbers in the code can also be
-done with variables.

-The third statement (`int sum = a + b;`) demonstrates that variables can also have longer names than
+The third statement (`auto sum = a + b;`) demonstrates that variables can also have longer names than
 just one letter (which they should have almost always) and that we can initialize them from compund
 expressions like `a + b`.

+Finally it should be mentioned that there are other ways to create in variables in C++ too and that
+encountering them in other peoples code is basically guaranteed, but that this style is usually
+recommended in the context of modern C++, because it avoids several gotchas in the language, is easy to
+read and relatively consistent.

 Reading User-input
 ------------------